BoghosYouseef/vacation2-benchmark-replication-package/README.md

 ## Recommended Setup

 1. Clone this repo using the command in the terminal:<br /> `git clone https://github.com/BoghosYouseef/vacation2-benchmark-replication-package`
-2. Go inside the src folder inside the repo using the command: `cd vacation2-benchmark-replication-package/src/`
+2. Go inside the src folder inside the repo using the command:<br /> `cd vacation2-benchmark-replication-package/src/`
-3. Make the bash script executable using the command: `sudo chmod +x automate-experiments-vacation2-v2.bash`
+3. Make the bash script executable using the command:<br /> `sudo chmod +x automate-experiments-vacation2-v2.bash`
-4. Run the script using the command: `bash automate-experiments-vacation2-v2.bash`
+4. Run the script using the command:<br /> `bash automate-experiments-vacation2-v2.bash`

 When the script is done, there should be 3 new directories in the folder src/.
 One of those directories is called graphs there you can find the two graphs generated after running the experiment.